 What did I learn from Deane Brown?

-Deane taught me that listening and silence is vastly undervalued in traditional therapeutic training and that unconditional positive regard and presence is more important than technique, but that both can coexist.
-I am ever grateful that her wisdom about and trust in life’s twists and turns is still being channeled to my current clients, most of whom are traveling through their own passage of transformation.
+Deane taught me that listening and silence is vastly undervalued in traditional therapeutic training and that unconditional positive regard and presence is more important than technique, and that both can coexist.
+I am ever grateful that her wisdom about and trust in life’s twists and turns is still carried forward to my current clients, all of whom are traveling through their own passage of transformation.

 Oberto Airaudi (Falco)